-For me, I could finally start editing the interviews.
+For me, I could finally start editing the recent interviews.
 I started with a story about medical abortion, an abortion performed for health-related reasons.
 Not many of us expect to hear stories like that when thinking about abortion.
 The pregnancy was planned, and the couple was waiting to have a baby -- picking names, toys, making the baby-room ready.
 They were even preparing for the baby shower.
 And then they were literally hit with some information about fetal abnormalities.
 Not one, multiple.

 Very emotional, very powerful story.
 And a wonderful interviewee.
 But I will not reveal too much yet, I want you all to hear this story when it will be ready for you to watch.